iyyappan16/Azure_HereMap/README.md

 # HERE Maps & Location Services Data Streams on Azure Workshop

 This document introduces the deployment steps for HERE Maps & Location Services Data Streams on Azure.
-This workshop contains four modules.<a href="http://example.com/" target="_blank">example</a>
+This workshop contains four modules.

 ### Modules